Campaign of the Month: June 2014

 The Armed Forces of Buntar (“Fuerzas Armadas de Buntar”) are subject to civilian control exercised by the president through the Minister of Defense.
 This conscription service can be postponed for educational or religious reasons.
 In recent years and after several major re-equipment programs, the Buntar Armed Forces have become one of the most technologically advanced and professional armed forces of Terramatrix.

 The 1st (Armored) Battalion is known as “The Buntar Grenadiers”, and has long held the position as the official guards of the capital and government officials.
 This force has access to twenty (20) Scorpion Light Tanks and a lance of Vedette Medium Tanks, and also has a small detachment of artillery, mostly Sniper Field Artillery Pieces, that are intended to back assaults using the armor.
 The entire force of infantry is equipped in both Wheeled APCs and Tracked APCs, with the former used by the urban guards, and the latter for units deployed in the field.
+This force was the hardest hit during the losses of the Petrópolis Campaign, and has only recently replaced its heavy equipment and personnel.
+As of early-3028, it is back up to full combat status.

 The 2nd (Motorized) Battalion is equipped with Light Utility Transports and Jeeps to make it fully mobile.
 The 3rd (Mountain) Battalion are equipped exclusively with Taurian Concordat small arms and combat armor.
-There are rumors that a 7th (Foot) Battalion “Chacabuco” has been conscripted as an assault force in the coming war.

 In addition, the army has an Army Aviation Battalion, composed of four companies of air mobile infantry, equipped as the 3rd, but deployed in Pegasus Utility Helicopters for rapid response into a potential combat situation.
 Its Special Operations Battalion (“Lautaro”) are also equipped as the 3rd, but also use marine combat exo-armor, and deploy in the nation’s handful of K-1 Class Dropshuttles as marines.
 The army also has a logistics battalion, that has technicians who support the army in telecommunications, engineering and infrastructure, as well as traditional technical support matters.